 Helena Regional Airport (HLN) is located 10 minutes from Carroll College.
 Rides will be arranged for scholars arriving to HLN.
 Other regional airports such as Bozeman (BZN), Great Falls (GTF), and Missoula (MSO) are within a 1-2 hour drive of Helena and often offer competitive prices and itineraries, but scholars arriving to these airports will need to rent a car to get to Helena.

-Participants will need lodging for the Carroll College portion of the seminar for July 10-23 and July 28.
-During our time at Yellowstone National Park (July 23-27), we will be lodging at the Yellowstone Studies Center.
+Participants will need lodging for the Carroll College portion of the seminar for July 1-14 and July 19.
+During our time at Yellowstone National Park (July 15-18), we will be lodging at the Yellowstone Studies Center.
 Lodging at YSC is reserved in advance, so all participants are required to lodge at this facility.
-The lodging rates at the Yellowstone Studies Center are $15 per day over four nights ($60.00 total).
+The lodging rates at the Yellowstone Studies Center are $xxx per day over four nights ($xxx total).
 The bedding at this facility is cots, so participants should expect to bring a sleeping bag and pillow with them.
 We have limited space at the YSC and cannot host seminar participants’ families.
 Finally, participants should pack their luggage in anticipation of bringing all of their belongings with them to the Yellowstone Studies Center during our stay there.

-All NEH Summer Scholars will have access to Carroll College’s library and athletic facilities.
+All NEH Summer Scholars will have access to Carroll College’s library.
 In addition to its regular resources, the library houses a computer lab.
-The athletic center has cardio equipment, weight rooms, and a rock climbing wall.
 Wi-fi will be freely available on campus.

 There are grocery stores, restaurants, and other amenities within walking distance of Carroll College.
 Scholars should be able to tend to all necessities without a car.
 Parking will be available on campus for those who choose to rent or bring cars.
 Though not comprehensive, this Google Map identifies recommended amenities in Helena.